 - Put the postal voting statement and the smaller envelope containing your ballot paper into the larger envelope and seal it

-Postal votes should be returned by close of poll on election day, usually 10pm.
+Postal votes should be returned by close of poll on election day by 10pm.

 If you don't receive your postal vote by election day, contact the electoral team for a replacement.
 You must do this before 5pm.
 You won't be issued a new ballot paper at a polling station.
 The first day to issue replacement postal ballot packs for lost or spoilt postal packs is 5 working days before the election day.

 When you return your postal vote

 If you can, post it yourself.
 If you can't do that, give it to somebody you know and trust to post it for you, or ring us to see if someone can collect it from you.